Vagelis-Prokopiou/python-serviceApp/README.md

  - The "**kmsChanged**".
 That is, the kilometres (or miles) of the vehicle when this spare part was changed.
 This has to be manually updated for the time being.
  - The "**kmsInterval**".
 That is, the max kilometers allowed by the manufacturer, for the specific spare part.

-Obviously, you have the update the aforementioned according to your vehicle specs.
+Obviously, you have the update the aforementioned, according to your vehicle specs.

 ## Roadmap
 Automate some stuff, like the updating of the "**dateChanged**" and the "**kmsChanged**" fields of the "data.csv" file.